basetenlabs/mpt-7b-base-truss/README.md

 ## Deploying MPT-7B

-To deploy the MPT-7B Instruct Truss, you'll need to follow these steps:
+To deploy the MPT-7B Base Truss, you'll need to follow these steps:

 1. __Prerequisites__: Make sure you have a Baseten account and API key.
 You can sign up for a Baseten account [here](https://app.baseten.co/signup).